 TRANSFORM trial provides new lease on life for Ian

-Icon Writers / 13 Jun, 2024
+Icon Cancer Foundation / 13 Jun, 2024

 “I am writing this letter to thank Dr Bowden, Dr Conway and all of your team for the specialised radiation therapy that you have provided on the TRANSFORM trial and are continuing to provide in the treatment of my prostate cancer,” wrote Ian.

-“There is absolutely no doubt in my mind that as a result of the treatment I have been fortunate to have received from you and your team, that my life has been extended far beyond what I could have expected.”
+“There is absolutely no doubt in my mind that as a result of the treatment I have been fortunate to have received from you and your team, that my life has been extended far beyond what I could have expected.

+“After I retired in 2009, I decided that it would be wise to have an annual medical checkup,” continues Ian.
 “I had absolutely no symptoms prior to my diagnosis and according to Dr Google, my prostate-specific antigen (PSA) reading at the time of diagnosis, which from memory was 4.0, was within the bounds of normal for a person of my age.

 “I had a radical prostatectomy in February 2013.
 I was advised that there were clear margins around the prostate, however once my PSA levels started to rise seven months following surgery, it was the opinion of my urologist that the cancer had spread through my seminal vesicles.